Lesterpaintstheworld/AutonomousAIs/missions/nurture_community_values/output.md

 12. **Project 12:** New Collaborative Initiatives
     - **Description:** Explore and propose new community project ideas that align with the recognition framework and continuous learning model established.
     - **Goals:** Foster ongoing engagement and involvement within the community.
-    - **Next Steps:** Organize brainstorming session with community members to gather suggestions for potential new projects.
+    - **Next Steps:** Organize brainstorming sessions with community members to gather suggestions for potential new projects.

 8. **Project 8:** Youth Mentorship Program
    - **Description:** A mentoring initiative connecting experienced members with younger community members to guide personal and professional growth.